MonoidMusician/blog/sources/implicit_arguments.md

 And we come up with some rules for figuring out the modes of each argument:

 - Rule 1: We typecheck strictly from left to right (this could be improved with fancy heuristics but eh).
-- Rule 2: If an argument’s type mentions none of the remaining implicit parameters, it is in _chk_.
+- Rule 2: If an argumentʼs type mentions none of the remaining implicit parameters, it is in _chk_.
-- Rule 3: Based on types we know (if the result is in _chk_ they we know that up front, otherwise we will be _syn_​ing arguments), we fill in the implicits that can be uniquely determined in that argument’s type.
+- Rule 3: Based on types we know (if the result is in _chk_ they we know that up front, otherwise we will be _syn_​ing arguments), we fill in the implicits that can be uniquely determined in that argumentʼs type.
   See [picking apart types] for more details.
 - Rule 4: We have to know all of the implicits by the end of this process.
   If there are implicits that are not uniquely determined from the types of the explicit arguments, they cannot be implicits.

-An important edge case to keep in mind: there will be some times where an argument needs to be synthesized, because we don’t know all of its implicits, but yet it does not uniquely determine any implicits ([e.g.]{t=} if there is a complex type function based on the implicit).
+An important edge case to keep in mind: there will be some times where an argument needs to be synthesized, because we donʼt know all of its implicits, but yet it does not uniquely determine any implicits ([e.g.]{t=} if there is a complex type function based on the implicit).

 #### Starting in _syn_